Climate Change, The Earth Armistice and Comparative State Advantage in Military Spending

 By Thomas Boudreau PhD

 The following article outlines a call for the UN Security Council (UNSC), consistent with Articles 25 and 26 of the UN Charter, to pass a resolution that is legally binding on all member-states to devote from 10-20 percent of their annual or projected defense budgets to the critical security issue of restraining and then reversing climate change.
 Such a resolution is also fully consistent with Article 34 in Chapter Six of the Charter that permits the Security Council to “investigate any dispute, or any situation which might lead to international friction or give rise to a dispute, in order to determine whether the continuance of the dispute or situation is likely to endanger the maintenance of international peace and security.”
 Numerous scientific studies have indicated the rising correlation, and even causation, between increasing ravages of climate change and violent human conflict.
 In view of this, Article 34 provides the Security Council with the preventive power and authority to investigate and address climate change before it significantly endangers international peace and security.
-[Emphasis added] A summary of the Earth Armistice proposal (August, 2018), with subsequent elaboration and supporting sources and footnotes (October), can be found on this web page or in the MAHB library as well.
+[Emphasis added] A summary of the Earth Armistice proposal, with supporting sources and footnotes, can be found here.

 THE IMMEDIATE IMPERATIVE: TIME FOR DECISION AND DECISIVE ACTION